decorator-factory/fnldoc/README.md

         ["fnldoc.md", "__extension__"]
     ],

-    // The title that will be
-    "title": "Example Title",
+    // The title that will be placed in the <title> tag "title": "Example Title",

     // CSS and JS files to put in the output directory: